metabase/metabase/docs/permissions/data-sandbox-examples.md

 ![Filtering question](images/advanced-example-1-filtering-question.png)

-Now, when I go to the Permissions section and grant this group sandboxed access to this table, I'll select the second option, "Use a saved question to create a custom view for this table", and select the saved question I just created, like so:
+Now, when we go to the Permissions section and grant this group sandboxed access to this table, we'll select the second option, "Use a saved question to create a custom view for this table", and select the saved question we just created, like so:

 ![Sandbox options](images/advanced-example-1-sandbox-modal.png)

-To verify things are working correctly, I'll log in as a test user in the Customers group, and when I go to open up the `People` table, you should see that Mr. Beer can instead see the results of the filtering question:
+To verify things are working correctly, we can log in as Mr. Beer, and when we go to open up the `People` table, we should see that Mr. Beer can instead see the results of the filtering question:

 ![Sandboxed results](images/advanced-example-1-results.png)

-**Note:** this filtering will also happen when a user with sandboxed access goes to look at a chart that uses data from the sandboxed table.
-If the chart uses any columns that aren't included in the sandboxed version of the table, the chart will not load for that user.
+**Note:** When Mr. Beer views a chart that uses data from the sandboxed table, Metabase will also apply the filtering.
+If the chart uses any columns that aren't included in the sandboxed version of the table, the chart will NOT load for Mr. Beer.

 ## Custom example 2: Filtering rows and columns